 In addition to the overall quantity of muscle mass, the ratio of different muscle fiber types also plays a role in calorie expenditure.
 There are two main types of muscle fibers in our bodies: slow-twitch (Type I) and fast-twitch (Type II).
 Slow-twitch fibers are more fatigue-resistant and utilize oxygen efficiently, which leads to a steady and sustained energy output.
 On the other hand, fast-twitch fibers are responsible for explosive bursts of power and strength but fatigue quickly.
 The ratio of these two fiber types varies among individuals and can impact the calorie burn during a high-intensity sprint.

-See also How many calories are in an apple fritter from walmart
+See also How many calories in 1 cup of liquid egg white

 Individuals with a higher proportion of fast-twitch muscle fibers may experience a greater calorie expenditure during a 100m sprint.
 Fast-twitch fibers require more energy to contract and generate power, resulting in a higher metabolic demand.
 Conversely, individuals with predominantly slow-twitch fibers may have a lower calorie expenditure during the same sprint due to their lower power requirements and more efficient energy utilization.